 How It Works For IT People

-RemoteToPC is a remote support tool that helps IT people do remote support and monitoring of the computers they’re responsible for.
+RemoteToPC connects users from any internet device to remote Macs and PCs over the internet, but it’s also designed to be a remote support tool that helps IT people do remote support and monitoring of the computers they’re responsible for.
 There are three main components to it: Remote PC Monitoring, Alerts, and Remote Access.

 IT consultants, and some corporate IT staff often need to support computers that are not at the same facility they are at.
 They are either across town, or across the country.
 No matter where the computers they need to support are located, when they install RemoteToPC on those computers, the hardware components (CPU, RAM, and Hard Drive) are monitored, and the computer’s desktop becomes accessible to RemoteToPC.